usedlobster/CarND-T2-P5/WRITEUP.md

 * Define vehicle dynamics and actuator limitations along with other constraints.
     * See the state, actuators and update equations above.
 * Define the cost function.
-    * Cost in this MPC increases with: (see `MPC.cpp` lines 80-101)
+    * Cost in this MPC increases with: (sece `MPC.cpp` lines 80-101)
         * Difference from reference state (cross-track error, orientation and velocity)
         * Use of actuators (steering angle and acceleration)
         * Value gap between sequential actuators (change in steering angle and change in acceleration).
     * We take the deviations and square them to penalise over and under-shooting equally.
         * This may not be optimal.
-    * Each factor mentioned above contributed to the cost in different proportions.
+    * Each factor mentioned abov contributed to the cost in different proportions.
 We did this by multiplying the squared deviations by weights unique to each factor.

 #### MPC Loop:
 1. We **pass the current state** as the initial state to the model predictive controller.